 Jay Stringer was born in 1980, and he’s not dead yet.

 Jay has led workshops on writing crime fiction for Scottish Book Trust, and mentored creative writing students for City, University of London.
-He is available for events talking about crime fiction, dyslexia, and Romani issues.

 Contact: JayATjaystringerbooks.com